-Recently, this article on BrighterLife.ca caught my attention – 15 common financial rules of thumb.
-Author of this article Dave Dineen offered his take on these rules, and today’s post will offer mine.
+Recently, an article on BrighterLife.ca caught my attention – 15 common financial rules of thumb.
+Today’s post will offer my take!

 Your retirement income needs to be 70% of your working income.